Intrinsic Value vs. Instrumental Value — What Do We Choose?

 These examples may seem a bit contrived, but the point is there are always two ways to look at the benefits of the people and things we are engaged with.
 We can look to our own benefits (instrumental value) – or we can look to the larger benefits represented in their intrinsic value.
 For me, this contrast is brought home by the photo of the signage at Angel’s Landing in Zion National Park – an example of a thoroughly consumed natural wonder.

 A Life of Meaning

-Emmanuel Swedenborg offers a similar teaching about the two ways of looking at the world.
+Emmanuel Swedenborg offers similar teaching about the two ways of looking at the world.
 We can look at the world through the lens of our love of self – this corresponds to the instrumental approach.
-Or we can look at the world through the lens of our love of the Divine and the love of the neighbor – this corresponds to the intrinsic approach.
-He also explains, drawing on the teachings of Jesus, that any actions that are based on the first, love of self, are evil, and that only actions based on the second, love of God and the neighbor, can possibly contain good.
+Or we can look at the world through the lens of our love of the Divine and the love of the neighbour – this corresponds to the intrinsic approach.
+He also explains, drawing on the teachings of Jesus, that any actions that are based on the first, love of self, are evil, and that only actions based on the second, love of God and the neighbour, can possibly contain good.